dentarg/auth0-blog/_posts/2017-03-07-managing-state-in-angular-with-ngrx-store.markdown

 </div>
 {% endhighlight %}

 We'll use Bootstrap styles to add a grid and a heading.
-Then we'll add the [`router-outlet`](https://angular.io/docs/ts/latest/api/router/index/RouterOutlet-directive.html) directive component.
+Then we'll add the [`<router-outlet>`](https://angular.io/docs/ts/latest/api/router/index/RouterOutlet-directive.html) directive.
 This is where our views will render when we change routes in our single page app.
-At this point, our app will throw an error until we establish routing and page components.
+At this point, the app will throw an error until we establish routing and page components.
 Let's do that next.

 ## Create Page Components

 As mentioned before, our app will have three routes: a homepage with login, a page where the user can create and preview a new pet tag, and a completion page where the user can view their finished tag and log out.

-Let's create these page components so that we can set up our routing.
+Let's create these page components so we can set up routing.
 Then we'll come back to each of them to build them out.

 Execute the following commands from the root your `pet-tags-ngrx` project folder to generate the components: